-In the United States, insurance is regulated at State level, although State regulators have a national body known as the National Association of Insurance Commissioners (NAIC).
+In the United States, insurance is regulated at the state level, although state regulators have a national body known as the National Association of Insurance Commissioners (NAIC).

-The regulatory framework, which protects both the policy holder and the investor, is robust and continuing to strengthen.
+The regulatory framework, which protects both the policyholder and the investor, is robust and continuing to strengthen.
 Not only does this provide protection but it also enhances market transparency and reputation.
 The regulation of the life insurance secondary market now exists in 42 states and the territory of Puerto Rico.
-This offers approximately 90% of the United States population protection under comprehensive life settlement laws and regulations.8
+In short, this offers approximately 90% of the United States population protection under comprehensive life settlement laws and regulations.8

-A growing number of American states include Life Settlements under their definition of securities, while many states have adopted the consumer protection approach, or both.
-Some states have used existing insurance regulations to control potential fraud.
+A growing number of American states include Life Settlements under their definition of securities.
+Many states have adopted the consumer protection approach or both.
+Additionally, some states have used existing insurance regulations to control potential fraud.

-Recently, the state of Florida released a state legislation, HB 1077, to help combat insurer fraud in the state.
-Specifically, the law encourages full disclosure by the life insurer to inform the insured to consult a licensed insurance or financial advisor on their options before making any changes to their policy.9 Consumers will now be in the position to make better judgements on their policy as they will be informed of a full range of options.
-The state of Florida is the leader in legislation that impacts seniors in America and there is hope that other states will follow.
+Recently, the state of Florida released state legislation, HB 1077, to help combat insurer fraud in the state.
+Specifically, the law encourages full disclosure by the life insurer.
+Most importantly, to inform the insured to consult a licensed advisor on their options before making any changes to their policy.9 Consumers are able to make better judgements on their policy as they will be informed of a full range of options.
+The state of Florida is the leader in legislation that impacts seniors in America.
+There is hope that other states will follow their example.

 If an investor is looking at investing in the asset class they should also consider partnering with life settlements fund manager which demonstrates a significant amount of experience in the industry and knowledge of the regulatory landscape.

 The current investment market is consumed by historical volatility of the equity and real estate markets in particular, but also the well-publicised failures in both fixed interest and derivative-based hedge funds.
 Coupled with this are historically low-interest rates and instability in the stock market.
 This suggests that investors more than ever need to consider diversification into non-traditional asset classes.